Vital GCSE Requirements for Medicine

 Can Students Get into Medicine with Bad GCSE Grades?

-Entry requirements for UK medical universities are very competitive, and low GCSE grades are usually a dealbreaker for admission offices.
+Entry requirements for UK medical universities are very competitive, and their minimum GCSE grades for medicine are usually a dealbreaker for admission offices.
 Even excellent exam scores and A-levels might not be enough to compensate.
 However, students can still gain entry into a medical school.

 The competition for European medical universities is not as severe as in the United Kingdom.
 Indeed, some schools have more relaxed entry requirements and low GCSE grades could be compensated by decent A-levels, for example.